IrvingZha0/lab-bcos/docs/CNS.md

 ```
 - Command   : update
   Parameter : contractName
-  Feature    : Update contractName
+  Feature    : Update stored contract information
-  Note      : If the contractName corresponding contractVersion not exists then the operation will fail.
-So need add first; The overwritten information can be queried by historylistCommand and reset by resetCommand.
+  Note      : Failed when the corresponding contract does not exist.
+So needs add firstly; The overwritten information can be queried by 'historylist' command and reset by 'reset' command.

 ```javascript
 babel-node cns_manager.js update Test